vercel/terraform-provider-vercel/docs/resources/dns_record.md

 description: |-
   Provides a DNS Record resource.
   DNS records are instructions that live in authoritative DNS servers and provide information about a domain.
+  ~> The value field must be specified on all DNS record types except SRV.
+When using SRV DNS records, the srv field must be specified.
   For more detailed information, please see the Vercel documentation https://vercel.com/docs/concepts/projects/custom-domains#dns-records
 ---